 a.
 Applicants who have a Canadian drivers licence or permit will receive two points

 b.
 Applicants without a Canadian drivers licence or permit will receive one point if they have a valid foreign drivers licence or permit.

 The committee began accepting candidates for recommendation on February 1, 2020.

 Applicants who meet the federal and community eligibility criteria will be placed into a candidate pool.
 The committee will accept applicants up to the last day of every month.
 The committee will offer a recommendation to those candidates who best fit the Community criteria, as demonstrated by the ranking based on priority points.
 The committee can recommend up to 10 applicants per intake period.
 Applicants who were not chosen for recommendation, will be placed back into the candidate pool.
 Applications will be considered for recommendation up to three months after the initial application date.
 After which, the application will be declined, but the applicant may choose to re-apply.

-The Community has been awarded 100 annual recommendations for each year of the pilot.
+The Community has been awarded 150 recommendations for each remaining year of the pilot.
 The committee will make up to 75% of the annual recommendations available to those applicants who do not meet the Community wage criteria, as described in Employer Filter 9.
 This exemption will be granted to applicants who have been offered a job in the Community with a wage between $18.00 and $22.99 and meet or exceed 30 points under Vernon’s Comprehensive Ranking System (VCRS).